parsons-python-summer-2020/python/Week_08/README.md

 #### Topics
 - Data scraping, with Shirley
+- Regular Expression, with Anna
-- Word math, with Lan and Anna
+- Word Embeddings and Word2Vec, with Lan
 ---

 #### Repo Directory